asmecher/pkp-docs/dev/documentation/en/frontend-pages.md

 ## Security and Sanitization

-Any information that comes from a user must be sanitized to prevent malicious attacks.
-Use the `escape` modifier to sanitize values such as titles and names.
+Any information that comes from a user must be escaped to prevent malicious attacks (and properly present special characters like `<`, `>`, and `&`).
+Use the [`escape` modifier](https://www.smarty.net/docs/en/language.modifier.escape.tpl) to escape values such as titles and names that are not expected to include HTML content.

 ```html
 <p>{$title|escape}</p>
 ```

-Information that includes HTML should use the `strip_unsafe_html` modifier.
-This will sanitize the value but preserve the HTML tags.
+Information that includes HTML supplied by untrusted users should use the `strip_unsafe_html` modifier.
+This will sanitize the value but preserve an allowed set of HTML tags.

 ```html
 {$abstract|strip_unsafe_html}
 ```

+Only information that is entered by a trusted user (e.g. a Journal Manager in the OJS setup forms), either via a rich text editor (TinyMCE) or in a context where raw HTML is expected (e.g. a field for additional header tags), should be presented in a template without escaping or filtering.

 ## Page Title